 The Dutch Bantam comes in different varieties.
 The American Poultry Association defines Black, Silver, Blue Cream Light Brown, Light Brown, Blue Light Brown, and Cream Light Brown.

 The Light Brown is among the best-developed varieties of Dutch Bantam in the US and resembles the light brown pattern in the Brown Leghorn.
-The Blue Light Browns Dutch Bantams are similar, but carry the blue gene which dilutes their dark color and adds dark lacing to the breast of the roosters.
+The Blue Light Browns Dutch Bantams are similar but carry the blue gene, which dilutes their dark color and adds dark lacing to the breast of the roosters.
 In the Silver variation, the reds of the Light Brown are replaced with a silver color (a repressing gene).

 In the Netherlands, the Dutch Bantam is called Hollandse Kriel and the varieties are called keurslagen.
 They define a lot more official varieties than APA: Zwart, Wit, Blauw, Buff, Parelgrijs, Koekoek, Zalm, Tarwe, Kwartel, Patrijs, Parelgrijskoekoek, Zwart-wit gepareld, Porselein, Citroenporselein, Columbia.
 Some varieties like the Patrijs and Kwartel come with many subvarieties.
 The Patrijs variation has nine substrains including the Geelpatrijs, the Cream Light Brown Dutch Bantam.

 On top of that, they have multiple non-official varieties.
-An example is the Splash, which is called Vuilwit in Dutch (Dirty White), that contains the splash gene to mute the dark pigments.
+An example is the Splash, which is called Vuilwit in Dutch (Dirty White), which contains the splash gene to mute the dark pigments.
 Intermediate breeds are used to create new varieties.
 For example, a Black Dutch Bantam rooster bred to a Splash hen will produce all Blue Dutch Bantams.

-A lot of these varieties are created by selective breeding using other local Bantam breeds, such as the Barbu d’Anvers Chicken, coming from Belgium.
+Many of these varieties are created by selective breeding using other local Bantam breeds, such as the Barbu d'Anvers Chicken, coming from Belgium.

 To sum up